Living Coast: Cumbria

 What is the vision and core objectives for Living Coast?

-More people from more sectors of society benefit from the environmental, economic and social services provided by the England Coast Path
+More people from more sectors of society benefit from the environmental, economic and social services inspired by the implementation of the England Coast Path (ECP) and provided by Living Coast projects and activities.

 The Core Objectives